 Both dormant and active companies must submit an annual confirmation statement to Companies House each year to update and/or confirm key information about the internal structure of the business, such as the company name and registered office address, SIC codes, shares, and information about all directors, shareholders and people with significant control (PSCs).

-This statement should be filed no later than 14 days after the anniversary of company formation or the anniversary of the previous annual return.
+This statement should be filed no later than 14 days after the anniversary of company formation or the anniversary of the previous confirmation statement.
 You will be required to complete one every year, regardless of whether your company is active or dormant.